Tony Abbott: Political views

 Abbott is a member of the National Right faction of the Liberal Party.

+The term "Abbottism" has been coined by several media outlets to refer to his political ideology.
+Abbottism has been compared to several other eponymous political ideologies, namely Hansonism (the views of Pauline Hanson) and Trumpism (the views of Donald Trump).

 Aboriginal affairs

 Abbott has an active interest in indigenous affairs.
 As Opposition Leader, Abbott promised to prioritise indigenous affairs.
-As Prime Minister, Abbott reformed the administration of the portfolio, moving it into the Department of Prime Minister.
+As prime minister, Abbott reformed the administration of the portfolio, moving it into the Department of Prime Minister.

 As Health Minister, Abbott established the Nurse Family Partnership to improve conditions for indigenous youth.
-As Opposition Leader, he worked with Cape York Aboriginal activist Noel Pearson, volunteered as a teacher in remote Aboriginal Communities and gave a commitment to continue to live one week a year in such communities if elected Prime Minister.
+As Opposition Leader, he worked with Cape York Aboriginal activist Noel Pearson, volunteered as a teacher in remote Aboriginal Communities and gave a commitment to continue to live one week a year in such communities if elected prime minister.
 In contrast to his mentor John Howard, Abbott praised Rudd's National Apology to the Stolen Generation.

 While the Coalition and Labor were engaged in negotiations with crossbenchers to obtain minority government in 2010, Noel Pearson lobbied Rob Oakeshott to back Abbott.
-Rising to support the passage of the Gillard Government's historic Aboriginal and Torres Strait Islander Peoples Recognition Bill through the House of Representatives in 2013, Abbott said:
+Rising to support the passage of the Gillard government's historic Aboriginal and Torres Strait Islander Peoples Recognition Bill through the House of Representatives in 2013, Abbott said:

-In November 2012, Abbott flew to Alice Springs to back Aboriginal Country Liberal Party (CLP) MLA Alison Anderson to run in the federal seat of Lingiari and tp become the first indigenous woman to enter Parliament.
+In November 2012, Abbott flew to Alice Springs to back Aboriginal Country Liberal Party (CLP) MLA Alison Anderson to run in the federal seat of Lingiari and to become the first Indigenous woman to enter Parliament.
 Anderson eventually did not run as the CLP candidate for Lingiari in the 2013 federal election.

-In August 2015, he disappointed Aboriginal leaders Patrick Dodson and Noel Pearson by rejecting as potentially divisive their request for the federal government to fund a series of Indigenous-only conventions on the wording for the referendum.
+In August 2015, he rejected the request of Aboriginal leaders Patrick Dodson and Noel Pearson for the federal government to fund a series of Indigenous-only conventions on the wording for the referendum, citing concerns it could be potentially divisive.

+Abbott opposed the Indigenous Voice to Parliament in the 2023 referendum, arguing it would divide Australians.
+Abbott served on the advisory board of Advance Australia, a conservative lobby group supporting the No campaign against the Voice.

 Constitutional monarchy

 Abbott supports the Australian monarchy.
 Before entering parliament, he worked as the Executive Director of Australians for Constitutional Monarchy from 1993 to 1994.

 In March 2014, Abbott advised the Queen to reintroduce the grade of Knight/Dame to the Order of Australia, without discussing it in the Cabinet and despite stating in December 2013 that he did not plan to do so.
-The Fraser Government initially introduced the grade of Knight/Dame of the Order of Australia in 1976; the Hawke Government discontinued it in 1986.
+The Fraser government initially introduced the grade of Knight/Dame of the Order of Australia in 1976; the Hawke government discontinued it in 1986.